Mom Guilt When Baby Gets Hurt

 For weeks after Kai’s big fall I was tied in knots.
 I followed him around the house in frenzied paranoia.
 He was 14 months old and stumbled around–a lot.

-I gasped and freaked out every time during those weeks and I lived my days feeling like I was one gasp away from a heart attack or total meltdown.
+I gasped and freaked out every time he teetered during those weeks and I lived my days feeling like I was one gasp away from a heart attack or total meltdown.

 Mom Guilt When Baby Gets Hurt